 The Bi-Level Cooking Rack (Part No. 4358524) gives you extra space when cooking in more than one container at the same time.
 The metal rack can be turned upside-down to help fit taller containers on the bottom of the oven.
-You can also use the Bi-Level Cooking Rack for convection cooking (see pages 49, 52, and 53).

-If you need a replacement rack and your KitchenAid dealer does not stock the rack. you can order it, by part number, by writing to:
+If you need a replacement rack and your Whirlpool dealer does not stock the rack, you can order it, by part number, by writing to: